btrif/bittrex/README.md

 tmp/avaiable.markets.tmp and data is not taken from those markets anymore.
 Also when the backup is made those markets ( tables in DB) will be deleted.

 - plot_graphs.py : plots graphs using different kind of metrics.
-The function here took me the largest amount of work because of the various parameters which needed to be considered.

-- get_market_cap_data.py : interogates the coinmarketcap.com and is similar with
+- get_API_total_cmc.py : interogates the coinmarketcap.com and is similar with
 get_API_bittrex_data.py

 - clean_and_backup_database.py : the cleanup tool and backup tool.
 It runs once per months